-In estimating the parameters through Maximum Likelihood Estimation, we assume a diagonal approximation in the covariance matrix given by Eq. \ref{eq:error_covariance}.

-Fig. \ref{fig:correlation_matrices} shows the correlation matrices obtained from simulations.
-All correlation matrices are dominated by diagonal elements and the off-diagonal terms are smaller in comparison.
-Thus the assumed diagonal approximation holds strongly for our purpose and also serves as a good way to save some computation time.

-The parameters $b$ and $A$ recovered from simulated power spectra are shown Fig. \ref{fig:likeli_result_hs82_sim}.
-The red lines show the true values of parameters that we use in simulations, $b=2$ and $A=1$.
-We repeated this procedure of recovering parameters over many simulated spectra and we do not see hints of any systematic effects.
-In all the cases, the parameters are very well recovered within $1\sigma$.

-Sampling the likelihood function given in Eq. \ref{eq:joint_likeli} for the joint power spectrum $\hat{C}_{L}$, we obtain constraints on galaxy linear bias and amplitude of cross-power spectrum.
-Estimated values for data are presented in Table \ref{tab:likeli_result_original_kg}.
-We also computed these parameters by independently sampling the likelihood function for measured galaxy-auto power spectrum, $\hat{C}_{L}^{gg}$ and cross-power spectrum, $\hat{C}_{L}^{\kappa g}$ only.
-The values thus obtained are presented in Table \ref{tab:likeli_result_original_kg}.
+Estimated values of parameters for real data using MV lensing map are presented in Table \ref{tab:likeli_result_original_kg} and those using SZ-deproj lensing map are presented in Table \ref{tab:likeli_result_all_objects_same_lmin_sz}.
+Constraints on galaxy linear bias parameter and amplitude of cross-power spectrum were obtained by sampling the likelihood function given in Eq.~\ref{eq:joint_likeli} for the joint power spectrum $\hat{C}_{L}$.
+We also compute these parameters by independently sampling the likelihood function for measured galaxy auto-power spectrum, $\hat{C}_{L}^{gg}$ and cross-power spectrum, $\hat{C}_{L}^{\kappa g}$ only.